lizmat/articles/5to6-signatures.md

 This idiom is also used if one wants to change any variable that is passed as a parameter.
-Since the elements in `@_` are aliases to any variables specified (in Perl 6 one would say: "are bound to the any variables"), it is possible to change the contents:
+Since the elements in `@_` are aliases to any variables specified (in Perl 6 one would say: "are bound to the variables"), it is possible to change the contents:

     sub make42 { $_[0] = 42 }
     my $a = 666;